 This is a view of the exact same beach taken from the shore side.
 (These chairs are visible in the photo of the woman on the beach at the top of this post.)
 From here the trash is hidden from view.

-Overall we loved the Balinese and much of the island was beautiful.
-But visitors should be aware of the situation on this and other beaches throughout the island.
+Overall we loved the Balinese people; they were warm and welcoming, and much of the island was beautiful.
+But visitors should be aware of the trash situation on Kuta, along with other beaches on the southern part of the island.
 You really need to do your homework before visiting a place.
 With Bali, we thought we had.

 If you’re interested in cleaner beaches, check out “Activist Abby,” a remarkable teenager from Illinois who is trying to rid the world of plastic bags: Activist Abby on Facebook